Gerges-Creative/alx-low_level_programming/README.md

-This is the repository for the upcoming C Projects
+This the bit manipulation project